BTEUK/ProgressMapperBackEnd/README.md

-# ProgressMapper
+# ProgressMapper Back End
-A plugin which can be used to update the BTE UK progress map
+A library used to handle the updates of BTE UK's MapHub progress map.